ewheeler7/replication_timing_methods_comparison/pipeline.md

 ```

 ## Low coverage droplist
-See genome mappability repository (link)
+See genome mappability repository ([link](https://github.com/ewheeler7/genome_mappability)).

-The filtered read coverage was calculated in 10 kb bins and any bin with ≥ 60% ZERO coverage was added to the low coverage droplist
+The B73 NAM v5 genome was used to create artifical reads, which were then mapped back to the refrence genome and filtered.
+Any 10 kb bin with ≥ 60% of base pairs not covered by any artifical reads was added to the low coverage droplist.

 This step is important because in the S/G1 approach low read coverage indicates later replication timing.
 And we want to call a region late because it has low reads, not because it has low inherent mappability.

 ## Merge high and low droplists